 are you a good fit for seaside?

-Many of Seaside's initiatives are in the start-up phase, while others have been in progress for awhile.
-We work on a wide array of local, regional and national programs and initiatives which create real world entrepreneurial problem solving opportunities that are interesting, diverse and stimulating!
+Many of Seaside's initiatives are in the start-up phase, while others have been in progress for a while.
+We work on a wide array of local, regional, and national programs and initiatives, which create real world entrepreneurial problem-solving opportunities that are interesting, diverse, and stimulating!
 Our interns are never bored because they’re given REAL and MEANINGFUL work.
-All internships are lead by educators that allow interns to be hands on and explore what they want which makes Seaside unique from other internships.
+All internships allow personal engagement with hands-on and exploratory work, which makes Seaside unique from other internships.

 Interns will not be limited to just one role; we encourage each intern to take advantage of the opportunity to explore a variety of roles & responsibilities.